sarthak107/library-management/README.md

 # Library Management System

 A web based Library Management system built using Flask, ReactJs and SQLite.
-This app enables a librarian to manage a library by keeping track of
+This app enables a librarian to manage a library by keeping track of book records, member records, transactions and issued books.
+It has a clean and minimalistic interface for easy access and usage.

 # Index
 - [Installation](#installation)